hgoldfish/qtnetworkng/docs/references.rst

 .. method:: QVariant option(SocketOption option) const

-    Returns the value of the option option.
+    Return the value of the option option.

     See also ``setOption()`` for more information.

-.. method:: qint64 recv(char *data, qint64 size)
+.. method:: qint32 recv(char *data, qint32 size)

-    Receives not more than ``size`` of data from connection.
+    Receive not more than ``size`` of data from connection.
 Blocks current coroutine until some data arrived.

-    Returns the size of data received.
+    Return the size of data received.
 This function returns `0` if connection is closed.

     If some error occured, function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. method:: qint64 recvall(char *data, qint64 size)
+.. method:: qint32 recvall(char *data, qint32 size)

     Receive not more than ``size`` of data from connection.
 Blocks current coroutine until the size of data equals ``size`` or connection is closed.

     This function is similar to ``recv()``, but block current coroutine until all data is received.
 If you can not be sure the size of data, use ``recv()`` instead.
 Otherwise that current coroutine might be blocked forever.

-    Returns the size of data received.
+    Return the size of data received.
 Usually the return value is equals to the parameter ``size``, but might be smaller than ``size`` if the connection is closed.
 You might consider that is an exception.

     If some error occured, this function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. method:: qint64 send(const char *data, qint64 size)
+.. method:: qint32 send(const char *data, qint32 size)

     Send ``size`` of ``data`` to remote host.
 Block current coroutine until some data sent.

-    Returns the size of data sent.
+    Return the size of data sent.
 Usually, the returned value is smaller than the parameter ``size``.

     If some error occured, function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. method:: qint64 sendall(const char *data, qint64 size)
+.. method:: qint32 sendall(const char *data, qint32 size)

     Send ``size`` of ``data`` to remote host.
 Block current coroutine until all data sent or the connection closed.

-    Returns the size of data sent.
+    Return the size of data sent.
 Usually the return value is equals to the parameter ``size``, but might be smaller than ``size`` if the connection is closed.
 You might consider that is an exception.

     If some error occured, this function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. method:: qint64 recvfrom(char *data, qint64 size, QHostAddress *addr, quint16 *port)
+.. method:: qint32 recvfrom(char *data, qint32 size, QHostAddress *addr, quint16 *port)

-    Receives not more than ``size`` of data from connection.
+    Receive not more than ``size`` of data from connection.
 Blocks current coroutine until some data arrived.

     This is used for datagram socket only.

-    Returns the size of data received.
+    Return the size of data received.

     If some error occured, function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. method:: qint64 sendto(const char *data, qint64 size, const QHostAddress &addr, quint16 port)
+.. method:: qint32 sendto(const char *data, qint32 size, const QHostAddress &addr, quint16 port)

     Send ``size`` of ``data`` to remote host specified by ``addr`` and ``port``.
 Block current coroutine until some data sent.

     This is used for datagram socket only.

-    Returns the size of data sent.
+    Return the size of data sent.
 Usually, the returned value is smaller than the parameter ``size``.

     If some error occured, function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. method:: QByteArray recvall(qint64 size)
+.. method:: QByteArray recvall(qint32 size)

     Receive not more than ``size`` of data from connection.
 Blocks current coroutine until the size of data equals ``size`` or connection is closed.

     This function is similar to ``recv()``, but block current coroutine until all data is received.
 If you can not be sure the size of data, use ``recv()`` instead.
 Otherwise that current coroutine might be blocked forever.

-    Returns the data received.
+    Return the data received.
 Usually the size of returned value is equals to the parameter ``size``, but might be smaller than ``size`` if the connection is closed.
 You might consider that is an exception.

     If some error occured, this function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-    This function overloads ``recvall(char*, qint64)``;
+    This function overloads ``recvall(char*, qint32)``;

-.. method:: QByteArray recv(qint64 size)
+.. method:: QByteArray recv(qint32 size)

-    Receives not more than ``size`` of data from connection.
+    Receive not more than ``size`` of data from connection.
 Blocks current coroutine until some data arrived.

-    Returns the data received.
+    Return the data received.
 This function returns empty ``QByteArray`` if connection is closed.

     This function can not indicate whether there is any error occured.
 If this function returns empty data, use ``error()`` to check error, and ``errorString()`` to get the error message.

-    This function overloads ``recv(char*, qint64)``.
+    This function overloads ``recv(char*, qint32)``.

-.. method:: qint64 send(const QByteArray &data)
+.. method:: qint32 send(const QByteArray &data)

     Send ``data`` to remote host.
 Block current coroutine until some data sent.

-    Returns the size of data sent.
+    Return the size of data sent.
 Usually, the returned value is smaller than the parameter ``size``.

     If some error occured, this function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-    This function overloads ``send(char*, qint64)``.
+    This function overloads ``send(char*, qint32)``.

-.. method:: qint64 sendall(const QByteArray &data)
+.. method:: qint32 sendall(const QByteArray &data)

     Send ``data`` to remote host.
 Block current coroutine until all data sent or the connection closed.

-    Returns the size of data sent.
+    Return the size of data sent.
 Usually the return value is equals to the parameter ``size``, but might be smaller than ``size`` if the connection is closed.
 You might consider that is an exception.

     If some error occured, this function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-    This function overloads ``sendall(char*, qint64)``.
+    This function overloads ``sendall(char*, qint32)``.

-.. method:: QByteArray recvfrom(qint64 size, QHostAddress *addr, quint16 *port)
+.. method:: QByteArray recvfrom(qint32 size, QHostAddress *addr, quint16 *port)

-    Receives not more than ``size`` of data from connection.
+    Receive not more than ``size`` of data from connection.
 Blocks current coroutine until some data arrived.

     This is used for datagram socket only.

-    Returns the data received.
+    Return the data received.
 This function returns empty ``QByteArray`` if connection is closed.

     This function can not indicate whether there is any error occured.
 If this function returns empty data, use ``error()`` to check error, and ``errorString()`` to get the error message.

-    This function overloads ``recvfrom(char*, qint64, QHostAddress*, quint16*)``.
+    This function overloads ``recvfrom(char*, qint32, QHostAddress*, quint16*)``.

-.. method:: qint64 sendto(const QByteArray &data, const QHostAddress &addr, quint16 port)
+.. method:: qint32 sendto(const QByteArray &data, const QHostAddress &addr, quint16 port)

     Send ``data`` to remote host specified by ``addr`` and ``port``.
 Block current coroutine until some data sent.

     This is used for datagram socket only.

-    Returns the size of data sent.
+    Return the size of data sent.
 Usually, the returned value is smaller than the parameter ``size``.

     If some error occured, function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

 .. method:: SocketError error() const

-    Returns the type of error that last occurred.
+    Return the type of error that last occurred.

     TODO: A error table.

 .. method:: QString errorString() const

-    Returns a human-readable description of the last device error that occurred.
+    Return a human-readable description of the last device error that occurred.

 .. method:: bool isValid() const

-    Returns true if the socket is not closed.
+    Return true if the socket is not closed.

 .. method:: QHostAddress localAddress() const

-    Returns the host address of the local socket if available; otherwise returns ``QHostAddress::Null``.
+    Return the host address of the local socket if available; otherwise returns ``QHostAddress::Null``.

     This is normally the main IP address of the host, but can be ``QHostAddress::LocalHost`` (127.0.0.1) for connections to the local host.

 .. method:: quint16 localPort() const

-    Returns the host port number (in native byte order) of the local socket if available; otherwise returns `0`.
+    Return the host port number (in native byte order) of the local socket if available; otherwise returns `0`.

 .. method:: QHostAddress peerAddress() const

-    Returns the address of the connected peer if the socket is in ``ConnectedState``; otherwise returns ``QHostAddress::Null``.
+    Return the address of the connected peer if the socket is in ``ConnectedState``; otherwise returns ``QHostAddress::Null``.

 .. method:: QString peerName() const

-    Returns the name of the peer as specified by ``connect()``, or an empty ``QString`` if ``connect()`` has not been called.
+    Return the name of the peer as specified by ``connect()``, or an empty ``QString`` if ``connect()`` has not been called.

 .. method:: quint16 peerPort() const

-    Returns the port of the connected peer if the socket is in ``ConnectedState``; otherwise returns `0`.
+    Return the port of the connected peer if the socket is in ``ConnectedState``; otherwise returns `0`.

 .. method:: qintptr fileno() const

-    Returns the native socket descriptor of the ``Socket`` object if this is available; otherwise returns `-1`.
+    Return the native socket descriptor of the ``Socket`` object if this is available; otherwise returns `-1`.

     The socket descriptor is not available when ``Socket`` is in ``UnconnectedState``.

 .. method:: SocketType type() const

-    Returns the socket type (TCP, UDP, or other).
+    Return the socket type (TCP, UDP, or other).

 .. method:: SocketState state() const

-    Returns the state of the socket.
+    Return the state of the socket.

     TODO: a state table.

 .. method:: NetworkLayerProtocol protocol() const

-    Returns the protocol of the socket.
+    Return the protocol of the socket.

 .. method:: static QList<QHostAddress> resolve(const QString &hostName)